Beeline launches geolocation sharing for "Lisa Alert"

 Subscribers will be able to consent to the transfer of location data in the event of a disaster

-The feature will appear in the Beeline application and will be a continuation of the development of a pilot service launched in April 2025.
+The function will appear in the Beeline application and will be a continuation of the development of a pilot service launched in April 2025.
 It allows relatives to request the geolocation of missing people in a matter of minutes if the missing person's SIM card is registered to them.

 On the 15th anniversary of the squad, we are pleased to announce the introduction of a key solution in the field of security.
 We have been working towards it for many years, striving to combine the protection of personal data and the need to help a person in a difficult situation.